Why study electrical and electronic engineering?

 Both fields focus on real-world applications.
 If you are excited by maths and science, love technology and its potential benefits for society, this is the course for you.

-- Our courses reflect all the latest developments and the needs of industry
+- Our courses reflect all the latest developments and the needs of industry.
+For example, Bristol University is part of the 5GUK Test Network, a collaboration that delivered the world's first end-to-end 5G systems trials.

 - We are the only university offering both the UK Electronics Skills Foundation and the E3 Academy Scholarship.

-- Bristol is home to Europe’s largest cluster of micro-electronics industries, the UK’s biggest aerospace companies, and a thriving creative media industry.
+- Bristol is home to one of Europe’s largest cluster of micro-electronics industries and the UK’s biggest aerospace companies, along with a thriving creative media industry.

-- All our undergraduate degree programmes are accredited by the Institution of Engineering and Technology (IET).
+- Many of our undergraduate degree programmes are accredited by the Institution of Engineering and Technology (IET).

 Research is at the heart of our mission, hence our international reputation.
 It informs our teaching and underpins our economic role in the region and collaborations across the world.
 Here are just some of the many innovations our lecturing staff have contributed to:-